Call us for advice on 07 3852 6800

 Asymmetry or a highly irregular shape

-Boarders.
+Borders.
 A melanoma tends to have an irregular, ragged edge

 Colour – melanomas tend to have different shades of brown and occasionally blue and black